What personal information do we collect from the people that visit our website?

 - Allow users to unsubscribe by using the link at the bottom of each email.

 If at any time you would like to unsubscribe from receiving future emails, you can email us at email@example.com.
 You can also follow the instructions at the bottom of each email and we will promptly remove you from future correspondence.

 EU General Data Protection Regulation (GDPR)

 As a member of the World Wide Web, we have taken action to the EU’s regulation of GDPR.
 GDPR includes many actions to ensure we are properly and responsibly communicating to our online visitors and receivers of our marketing messages.
-Because we practice good website and communication techniques, Marketing Matters has been in compliance with many aspects of this regulation for years.
+Because we practice good website and communication techniques, RoseWater has been in compliance with many aspects of this regulation for years.
 But we have taken some actions to ensure we comply fully with the regulation, including:

 - We have performed an audit of our data and sent an email to all our contacts inviting them to opt-out of our messages, and detailed our data protection policies.

 - We want to remind you, at any time you can contact us to request what information we have on you, which will typically only be an email and name, or other contact information including address or phone if it has been willingly supplied.

 According to CalOPPA, we agree to the following:

 Users can visit our site anonymously.

 You can change your personal information by emailing us, or by responding to an eblast.